MukongKingsly/React-Fullstack-Travel-Agency-application/README.md

 # React-Fullstack-Travel-Agency-application
-A full stack application with an admin dashboard to post journeys, a website for viewers to book journey, a mobile app to accompany the website and a realtime database to store data
+A responsive full stack application made with Reactjs and CSS with minimal dependencies
+## An admin dashboard to post journeys
+## A website for users to book journey
+## A mobile app to accompany the website
+## A realtime database to store data